 Beyond recognizing your Scout exemplifying the Scout Oath and Scout Law, the Order of the Arrow also has the purpose of promoting outdoor adventure, developing leaders of character, and serving others throughout Scouting.
 Each of these ideas is further instilled at lodge activities that your son and daughter can participate in throughout the year, including service and fellowship weekends, and leadership training.
 The Order of the Arrow will also give them the opportunity to interact with Scouts from other troops, districts, councils, and even across the country, sharing ideas and learning from each other.
 Check out the New Members Page or the Lodge Calendar for information about the next exciting event they can be a part of.

 Election is only the first step in the membership journey of the Order of the Arrow.
 Next, elected candidates must complete their Ordeal to become a full member in the Order of the Arrow.
-From the time of their election, your son or daughter has one year to complete their Ordeal.
+From the time of their election, your son or daughter has 18 months to complete their Ordeal.
 There are multiple opportunities offered throughout the year for your Scout to complete their Ordeal.

 The Order of the Arrow is youth led, but these youth need guidance from capable adults.
 An adult currently registered in Scouting on the unit, district, or council level can join Unami Lodge, One.
 Adults in troops, crews, and ships are nominated by the unit committee chair, and adults on the district or council level can be nominated by the lodge adviser, district chair, council president, or member of the professional staff.
 All candidates for adult membership must be approved by the Scout Executive.
 When considered an adult for nomination, keep in mind that the nomination for membership should not be viewed as a recognition for an adult’s service, but also how he or she can help the lodge and its youth leaders meet the purpose and goals of the Order.